Measuring the co-evolution of online engagement with (mis)information and its visibility at scale: Results

-Figure \ref{fig:sim} shows the top 10\% of simulation realisations across parameter choices that best match the empirical data for $n = 1, 3, 6$.
-We emphasise that our focus below is on whether the relative differences in follower gains between aligned groups can be reproduced at the information flow level, and whether the parameter choices in our simulation are interpretable.
+Figure \ref{fig:sim}a, b, c show the top 10\% of simulation realisations across parameter choices that best match the empirical data for $n = 1, 3, 6$, respectively.
+We emphasise that our focus below is on whether the relative differences in follower gains between aligned groups can be reproduced at the information flow level.
 For all choices of $n$, the follower increase rate for uncertain content is consistently underestimated throughout the timeframe.
 This is not surprising, since these users likely have diverse interests beyond COVID (as previously noted), and the followers they attract may largely fall outside those focused on COVID-related content.
 In contrast, the trends for \stanceA{} and \stanceB{} content are better captured.
 For $n = 1$, \stanceA{} content is simulated to gain followers more rapidly than \stanceB{} content toward the end of 2020, and the trend is more pronounced than in the empirical data.
 Later, \stanceB{} content is simulated to outperform starting around mid-2021, with this turning point roughly matching the empirical data.
 As $n$ increases, the estimated trends become smoother, and the differences in follower count growth between content types become more distinct.
 However, this comes at the cost of losing some resolution, particularly where \stanceA{} content temporarily outperforms \stanceB{} content (e.g., late 2020 and early 2022).
-The temporal distribution of $\mathcal{R}_0$, which we relate to the public interest towards COVID topics over time, exhibits small peaks that correspond to local increases in follower gains before the end of 2021.
-As expected, higher values of $\mathcal{R}_0$ often arise during periods of heightened attention, such as vaccine rollouts or surges in epidemic severity.
-Yet it is striking to observe several large increases in $\mathcal{R}_0$ since early 2022, a period when public interest in COVID was expected to decline.
-This is likely because much of the growth during the late stage may not be COVID-driven (as evidenced by the cessation of various COVID timeline documents, seen at the top of Figure \ref{fig:sim}), causing the model to use larger $\mathcal{R}_0$ values to match the empirical data.
-This signals that our simulation is applied to noisier data during the late stage, when COVID may no longer be the dominant topic of discussion.
-We also see a larger standard deviation in the $\mathcal{R}_0$ distribution, with the estimated differences in follower growth between content types becoming less distinguishable, particularly after mid-2022.
-For the scaling parameter $\delta$, we observe that its value decreases as $n$ increases \textemdash this can be explained by the fact that retweet networks aggregated over a longer time window tend to be denser, allowing information to spread to more users, and thus requiring a smaller $\delta$ to scale the proportion of estimated new followers from those infected.